SU Carb Service

 SU Carb Service - Lite

 Disclaimer: This procedure has been prepared with the greatest care, and I stand by it, having performed it many times myself, but it is only a guide to be used in addition to normal, cautious shop practice.
-I cannot be responsible for your specific actions.
+I cannot be responsible for your specific actions (especially the dumb ones which cause damage or injury!).
 You alone are in charge of you knuckles and future!
 Work Safely!

 The following steps are performed with IGN off; battery may be left in place and connected.

-Exploded Diagram of an SU Carb as used on Vintage Volvos.
+Exploded Diagram of a (late) SU HS6 Carb as used on Vintage Volvos.
 Referenced Components are Highlighted.

-Dissassembly and Static Inspection: Remove air filters.
-If vehicle is equipped with the earlier two bolt filter type (as shown in exploded diagram), this will require a wrench on the boltheads, and probably a second wrench on the (loose) nuts behind the flange on the carb body.
-The loose nuts like to fall and get lost, so care needs to be taken not to allow this to happen.
-On later three-bolt types, the flanges were threaded which eliminated the nuts.
-This allows removal with just one wrench and there are no nuts to fall and get lost.
+Disassembly and Static Inspection: Remove Air Filters.
+If vehicle is equipped with the earlier (two Air Filter bolt) type, this will require a wrench on the boltheads, and probably a second wrench on the nuts behind the flange on the carb body.
+The loose nuts are not captured, and can to fall and get lost, so care needs to be taken not to allow this to happen.
+On later (three Air Filter bolt) types, the flanges were threaded which eliminated the nuts.
+This allows a simpler removal with just one wrench and there are no nuts to fall and get lost.

-Having removed the filters, part of the dashpots of both carbs are visible just inside the throat of carbs, in the all-the-way-down-against-the-bridge (venturi) position.
-Inspection Item 1: Check dashpot travel.
-By raising lightly with a finger, check each dashpot for free, smooth, damped lifting, and more rapid, undamped, falling, all the way back down to the venturi with an audible clunk.
-As each dashpot is raised, the tapered, brass, fuel metering needle will become visible, a bit further into the throat, mounted at the bottom center of the circular dashpot.
-Aside from the linkages, and the fuelbowl valve, the movement of the dashpot is really what makes the simple SU work so well!
-Because of this, it should be clear, that dashpot movement is one of the most, if not the most important functions of the carbs, and so should be smooth and unobstructed, as designed.
+Having removed the Air Filters, part of the Dashpots of both carbs are visible just inside the throat of carbs, in the all-the-way-down-against-the-bridge (venturi) position.
+Inspection Item 1: Check Dashpot travel.
+By raising lightly with a finger, check each Dashpot for free, smooth, damped lifting, and more rapid, undamped, falling, all the way back down to the venturi with an audible clunk.
+As each Dashpot is raised, the tapered, brass, fuel metering needle will become visible, a bit further into the throat, mounted at the bottom center of the circular Dashpot.
+Aside from the linkages, and the Fuelbowl valve, the movement of the Dashpot is really what makes the simple SU work so well!
+Because of this, it should be clear, that Dashpot movement is one of the most, if not the most important functions of the carbs, and so should be smooth and unobstructed, as designed and intended.

-With a screw driver, remove the three screws holding the dome of one carb to the carb body.
-Once all screws have been removed, a gentle twist can help break the dome free and allow it to be carefully and slowly lifted off – along its axis!
-The dashpot should remain down, and be allowed to stay with the carb body.
-Once the dome is lifted off, its inner surface should be cleaned with spray carb cleaner and soft rags.
+With a screw driver, remove the three screws holding the Dome of one carb to the carb body.
+Once all screws have been removed, a gentle twist can help break the Dome free and allow it to be carefully and slowly lifted off – along its axis!
+The Dashpot should remain down, and be allowed to stay with the carb body.
+Once the Dome is lifted off, its inner surface should be cleaned with spray carb cleaner and soft rags.
 Cleanliness and lubrication on reassembly are important for trouble-free operation of these mechanical carbs.
-Use no abrasives of any kind on any part of an SU carb.
+Use no abrasives of any kind on any internal part of an SU carb*.
 Flush and wipe away any abrasive dust or soot on internal components!
-The unidirectional dampening valve, which allows the free fall of the dashpot while assuring dampened rise, may be unscrewed from the dome top, and also flushed and wiped clean.
+The unidirectional dampening valve, which allows the free fall of the Dashpot while assuring dampened rise, may be unscrewed from the Dome top, and also flushed and wiped clean.
 Flush and wipe the internal bore of the central tube.
 Run a soft rag through the tube.
 Use no metal, but for instance, a giveaway chop-stick from the oriental restaurant of your choice for this, which cannot scratch the precision machined bore.
-Place the clean domes, and their damper valves aside, on a clean surface.
+Place the clean Domes, and their damper valves aside, on a clean surface.

-The dashpot, along with its return spring, is now visible at each carb body.
-Both may now be carefully lifted off - also along their axis – taking care not to drop the dashpot back down (without the dome in place, there’s no centering or damping so metering needle damage can easily occur if dashpot was allowed to drop).
-Handle the dashpot assembly with great care, as the brass needle on the bottom surface is critical to the function of the carb, and if bent – even slightly – will need to be replaced, and you have just turned a fun and interesting, SU familiarization session into a bad day, the rest of which will likely be spent on the phone, trying to locate an immediate source for a straight replacement needle!
+The Dashpot, along with its return spring, is now visible at each carb body.
+Both may now be carefully lifted off - also along their axis – taking care not to drop the Dashpot back down (without the Dome in place, there’s no centering or damping so metering needle damage can occur if Dashpot was allowed to drop uncontrolled).
+Handle the Dashpot assembly with great care, as the brass needle on the bottom surface of Dashpot, is critical to the function of the carb, and if bent – even slightly – will need to be replaced, and you have just turned a fun and interesting, SU familiarization session into a bad day, the rest of which will likely be spent on the phone, trying to locate an immediate source for a straight replacement needle!

 Inspection Item 6: Check Choke function.
 Verify both carb jets are drawn down from the venturi by about 1/4 inch as a helper slowly activates the choke control on Dashboard, by pulling it out from its rest position to fully pulled position.
 At the same time, verify the fast idle cams are rotating and contacting the fast idle adjustment screws and thereby opening the throttle plates slightly.